mavwong/SpotifyDataAnalysis/README.md

 - time_signature: An estimated overall time signature of a track.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).

-### 1.2 Questions and Hypothesis. (sample)
+### 1.2 Questions and Hypothesis

-1. Does the price have an influence on the volume?
-'Yes, the price has an influence on the volume, vice versa.'
-2. Which areas consumed avocados the most from 2015 to 2021?
-3. the plu4770 being the biggest Hass variety, is it also the one consumed the most?
-4. is the trend in the most consuming city a mirror image of the general trend in the U.S?
+- Does the artist popularity have a direct correlation on how popular the track will be?
+- What features of the track should the artist be concern about?

 ## 2. Approach and Analysis
 ### 2.1 Project Stages